Lalong not chosen to pacify Christians, ex-minister tells Nigerian

 According to the DG of the Asiwaju Tinubu-Shettima Coalition for Good Governance, Lalong is a sociable person, who is at peace with his people, regardless of religion or tribe.

 “Since he became governor of Plateau state, have you heard of any complaint by Muslims?
 That is because he has been very fair to everyone in the state.
-We should just thank God that our party is getting it right in all respects,” he said.
+We should just thank God that our party is getting it right in all respects."

-When asked about the criteria for selecting candidates for such sensitive position, the ATSCGG director general explained that there is no formal approach to choosing the head or members of a presidential campaign council.
+Muslim-Muslim ticket: PDP, Atiku in trouble as Tinubu/Shettima’s DG Lalong vows to unite Christians for APC

+Legit.ng had also reported that reconciliation moves are on the way to uniting Christians in the All Progressive Congress (APC).
+According to a news report by The Guardian newspaper, the governor of Plateau states, Simon Lalong says he will be championing reconciliation attempts to foster unity amongst APC members that are Christians.

 Source: Legit.ng